How to Remove Comma in Excel (from Text and Numbers)

 Formula to remove the second comma with dash

-The above formula only does the substitution to the second instance of the comma and replaces it will a dash.
+The above formula only does the substitution to the second instance of the comma and replaces it with a dash.

 I hope you found this tutorial useful!